Outcomes for Organizations

 As part of the Community Connections Projects Study, organizations conducting Community Connections projects, as well as their local partners, reported greater visibility in their communities as a result of this work.
 Through networks and partnering, they became more aware of other local programs serving military-connected populations and developed relationships with arts, clinical, and/or community organizations.
 Depending on the program, partnerships allowed organizations to reach more and different participants and provided more opportunities for referrals.

-Partner organizations also reported developing knowledge of and increasing their commitment to working with military-connected populations through arts engagement.
+Partner organizations also reported developing knowledge of and increasing their commitment to working with targeted military-connected populations through arts engagement.
 Learn more below about the four outcomes Community Connections organizations reported that will enhance their ability to serve military-connected individuals in the future.
 Discover more about the projects here.